Sodium-Hydrogen/minibadge-dev/README.md

 ![Minibadge Programming](resources/programming.jpg)

+## Using the Debugger

+The debugger has a serial terminal accessible via the USB port at baud 115200.
+All that is needed to get it working is to connect with a serial terminal.
+There are many popular options.

+* Arduino's Serial Monitor
+* PuTTY
+* Minicom
+* Screen

 ## Using the Debugger as a Programmer

 The debugger has the capability to be used as an AVR programmer.